digitalden3/denizyilmaz.cloud/README.md

 ```
 The policy allows public read access to objects in the bucket.
 The policy is defined using a PolicyDocument with a Statement that grants the s3:GetObject action to all principals ("*") for the MyWebsite bucket's objects.

-Next, create a new directory.
-I called mine website and I saved my HTML AND CSS files within.
+Create a new directory, called website and save the HTML AND CSS files within.

 Push the files into the S3 Bucket: